 We regularly publish Features designed to increase your knowledge of the recruitment process or of the legal profession as a whole.
 Some are produced in-house, while others are written by experts from firms, chambers, universities and other organisations within the legal community.
 Topics range from application and interview tips to best law fair freebies.
 Don’t forget to comment by signing into MyLC.N.

-Everyone has their favourite, go-to legal website for information or research, but this compilation cuts across personal preference.
-Amanda Millmore, non-practising barrister and founder of CPD provider Legal Training, offers a broad selection of some of the best legal resources for lawyers (and would-be lawyers) of all persuasions.
+Understanding what goes on in different practice areas is an important part of deciding which legal career path to take.
+Amanda Millmore, non-practising barrister and founder of CPD provider Legal Training, offers a broad selection of some of the best online resources for lawyers (and would-be lawyers) of all persuasions.